syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 {% endhighlight %}

 ## External styles in report printing
-While printing report the external styles used in the application overrides and prints output with incorrect alignments.
-To avoid the external script overriding, you can set the `isStyleLoad` property to false which will print the page using only the Report Viewer styles.
+While printing report, the external styles are used in the application overrides printable page style and prints output with incorrect alignments.
+To avoid the external script overriding, set the `isStyleLoad` property to false, which will print the page using only the Report Viewer styles.

 {% highlight javascript %}
     <script type="text/javascript">